drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 4. Custom solutions: Integrate AI
 5. Ethical responsibility: Ensure ethical AI use

-Let me explain this a in more depth.
+Let me explain this an in more depth.

 As AI continues to become more integrated into frontend development, the role of an engineer will shift towards a focus on collaboration and strategy.
 Engineers will need to be skilled at working with AI and crafting the right prompts to generate the desired output.
 However, it's essential to note that the output generated by machines will only be as good as the data it consumed.
 Therefore, engineers will also play a crucial role in controlling the output of these tools, ensuring that the generated output is tailored to the context it's used in and that it's helpful in achieving the desired outcome.
-Moreover as an engineer your role will move away from knowing specific frontend frameworks to knowing specific Machine Learning tools.
+Moreover, as an engineer, your role will move away from knowing specific frontend frameworks to knowing specific Machine Learning tools.

 For example, consider the generated components for a design system.
 Engineers will need to evaluate the necessary variants of a button in a given context that the AI tool needs to generate.
 They will also need to assess whether the generated variants are useful in the context they are used in, and ensure that the actions triggered by the buttons are properly mapped to the interactions with them.
 In essence, engineers will act as the critical bridge between AI tools and the final product, leveraging the power of AI while also bringing their expertise and judgement to ensure the optimal outcome.